menu

 Unlike some townships where white-collar or blue-collar occupations dominate the local economy, Hope is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hope is a township of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Hope who work in management occupations (12.45%), office and administrative support (10.53%), and healthcare (9.58%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.72% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Hope telecommute to their jobs.
+Overall, about 15.72% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle